matthewearl/ioquake3/README.md

 `baseq3` directory
 1. Launch Quake 3, and select `ob-hud` from the mods menu.
 1. Run `cg_overbounce_hud 1`, `pmove_fixed 1`, `pmove_msec 8` in the console,
-   and then join a map.
+   and then create a server, eg. `devmap q3dm13`.

 ## Known issues